-Cedric's research examines the contradictions of liberal democracy, especially as they pertain to labor, race, and political parties.
+Cedric's research examines the contradictions of liberal democracy, especially as they pertain to labor, race, and political parties in the United States, India, and Turkey.
 He is the author of The Origins of Right to Work (Cornell University Press 2015) and Party & Society (Polity 2014) and co-editor of Building Blocs (Stanford University Press 2015).
 Before becoming an academic, Cedric was by turns an organizer, a local union president, and a rank-and-file activist in the U.S. labor movement.

 de Leon, Cedric., Desai, Manali., Tugal, Cihan.
 (2015).
 Building Blocs: How Parties Organize Society.